 W&J Thrive Scholarship

-Our highest merit scholarship awarded to students committed to being academic leaders.
+Our highest merit scholarship is awarded to students committed to being academic leaders.
 Tell us how you lead today and how you want to lead in the future.

 Financial Aid by the Numbers